2 April 2019

 The municipality of Allschwil in the canton of Basel-Landschaft has a long history, dating back to the Stone-, Bronze- and Roman times when the Celtic tribe of the Rauracen inhabited the area.

-In the year 1033, the town was mentioned for the first time in a document under the name Almswilre.
-It belonged to the duchy of Alsace and under Birseck and the prince-bishopric of Basel in the eleventh century.
+In the year 1033, the town was mentioned for the first time in a document.
+The name of the town was Almswilre.
+The town belonged to the duchy of Alsace and the prince-bishopric of Basel in the eleventh century.

-At the Congress of Vienna (1815), Allschwil (and the entire Birseck) was assigned to the canton of Basel (the remaining area of the prince-bishopric of Basel went to the canton of Bern, the canton of Jura split off in 1979).
-Since 1833 the city is part of the canton Basel-Landschaft.
+At the Congress of Vienna (1814-1815), Allschwil (and the entire Birseck) was assigned to the canton of Basel.
+The town is part of the canton Basel-Landschaft since 1833.

-Allschwil borders on France and was part of the Duchy of Alsace and the architecture, urban planning and language are the cultural heritage of this multicultural region.
+Allschwil borders on France and the architecture, urban planning and language are the cultural heritage of this multicultural region.